shawnmcmahon/shawn-mcmahons-link-shortening-service/VERCEL_DEPLOYMENT.md

 - Check the build logs in Vercel Dashboard
 - Ensure all dependencies are in `package.json`
 - Make sure Node.js version is compatible (Vercel uses Node 18+ by default)

+### "Cannot change project slug" / "Domain not shortened after renaming project"
+- **The project slug cannot be changed after creation** - it's locked when the project is first created
+- Renaming the project name does NOT change the `*.vercel.app` domain
+- **Solution:** Create a new project with your desired short name (see "Changing Your Vercel Domain" section above)
+- **Note:** You cannot manually add `*.vercel.app` domains as aliases - they're automatically generated from the project slug

+### "Cannot add links.vercel.app since it's aliased to another deployment"
+- This means `links.vercel.app` is already taken by another Vercel project (possibly in another account, or another project in your account)
+- **Solution 1:** Try a different short name (e.g., `lnk`, `go`, `s`)
+- **Solution 2:** Create a new project with a different name
+- **Solution 3:** Use a custom domain you own instead of trying to use an existing `*.vercel.app` domain

 ## Post-Deployment Checklist